-Gaelic education and learning are at the heart of Bòrd na Gàidhlig’s aims and aspirations.
-From Gaelic playgroups to post-graduate studies, this wide-ranging sector is the foundation of our efforts to preserve and revitalise the Gaelic language.
-With this in mind, education, learning and the development of language skills are key priorities in the National Gaelic Language Plan.
-We work in partnership with various individuals and organisations to improve and grow Gaelic education and learning at all levels – for both young people and adults, and for fluent speakers and learners.
+Gaelic education & learning are key priorities within the National Gaelic Language Plan 2018-23 and are essential to the future and wellbeing of the language.
+We work in partnership with various organisations & individuals to improve and develop Gaelic education and learning at all levels – for both young people and adults, and for fluent speakers and learners.

 Gaelic Medium Education